The Rip Chords: Group history

+Columbia Contract

-Following the audition, Terry Melcher signed Stewart and Bringas to a recording contract at Columbia.
+Following the audition, Terry Melcher signed Bringas and Stewart to a recording contract at Columbia.
 Their moniker, the Opposites, seemed apropos at the time because Bringas was studying for the ministry and Stewart was a private detective.
 But shortly before their first release, the name was changed to the Rip Chords.
 The change was prompted by concerns that the Opposites could falsely imply a positive versus negative image of the two friends.
 According to Melcher, "Actually, I gave them the name and it was just a play on words.
 It had nothing to do with the TV show Ripcord (spelled without the h)."

 The Rip Chords were a vocal group.
 They were not a band (no musical instruments, although Stewart played limited guitar).
-Accordingly, Stewart and Bringas needed to be backed instrumentally by studio musicians.
+Accordingly, Bringas and Stewart needed to be backed instrumentally by studio musicians.
 These musicians, including guitarist Glen Campbell, drummer Hal Blaine, and bassist Ray Pohlman, and other prominent instrumentalists, were known as the Wrecking Crew.

 Terry Melcher produced the Rip Chords' first release, "Here I Stand", a remake of the Wade Flemons version.
 Recorded on December 17, 1962, it peaked at No. 51 on the Billboard Hot 100 in early 1963.
-Stewart and Bringas were the only singers on the first release.
+Bringas and Stewart were the only singers on the first release.
 Bringas sang the lead, the falsetto, and also joined Stewart on the background vocals.
-Stewart and Bringas agreed that "Glen Campbell...gave the song a great lift with his lead guitar.
+Bringas and Stewart agreed that "Glen Campbell...gave the song a great lift with his lead guitar.
 Recent remix attempts have watered down his contribution, but on the original release, the imprint of his lead guitar is indelible."

 The group's second single, again produced by Melcher, was "Gone", recorded April 26, 1963.
-Bringas sang the lead and the falsetto, with Stewart and Bringas doing layered background vocals and The Blossoms providing additional background vocals during the intro and outro.
+Bringas sang the lead and the falsetto, with Bringas and Stewart doing layered background vocals.
 Bruce Johnston (a friend of Melcher) added an interjecting falsetto, and Blossoms member Gracia Nitzche performed the spoken word intro.
 Although the song penetrated the Billboard Hot 100, it did not fare as well as the previous hit, "Here I Stand", but did well in certain markets such as San Antonio, Texas, where it climbed to number two on KTSA's top 55 survey.

 Following the release of "Gone", a problem arose for the Rip Chords.
 Bringas had just graduated from California State University at Long Beach and was planning to do graduate work at United Theological Seminary in Dayton, Ohio, where he eventually earned his Master of Divinity degree.
 His educational responsibilities would not allow time for the touring aspect of a recording group.